Multi-Class Unlearning for Image Classification via Weight Filtering: PROPOSED METHOD

 \subsection{Single-shot multiple class unlearning}

-To devise an approach for unlearning multiple classes in a single shot, we take inspiration from the known association between output classes and internal network components~\cite{wang2022hint}.
-For instance, in a CNN there is a mapping between convolutional filters and classes so that each filter contributes to the prediction of one or more classes.
-Analogously, one might speculate a similar association between the internal components of a Transformer-based network~\cite{dosovitskiy2021image} and its output classes.

-Our unlearning procedure spurs the model to recover these connections and store them in a learnable memory matrix.
-This is obtained by encapsulating internal network components in a \layerfullname, which allows us to forget every class orthogonally, in a single untraining procedure, ending up with just one final checkpoint of the model.
+Leveraging the known association between internal components and classes~\cite{wang2022hint}, our unlearning procedure spurs the model to recover these connections and store them in a learnable memory matrix.
+This is obtained by encapsulating internal network components in a \layerfullname, enabling orthogonal removal of each class in a single untraining step and resulting in a single final model checkpoint.
 At test time, one can simply select one of the $N_c$ classes and instruct the model to behave as if it was unlearned on the class of choice.
-An overview of the proposed solution is shown in Fig.~\ref{fig:model}.
+An overview is shown in Figure~\ref{fig:model}.

-\tit{Intuition and single-class scenario} To simplify the first approach to our \layername, we begin with the description of the single-class case, in which we suppose to restrict our method to the unlearning of one class only.
+\tit{Intuition and single-class scenario} We introduce \ours with the description of the case in which we restrict to unlearning a single class only.
 Given a model $M:\mathcal{X}\rightarrow\mathcal{Y}$, a layer $l$ and its set of learned parameters $\hat{w}_l$, we encapsulate $l$ into our \layername.
-The \layershortname~then incorporates the original layer $l$ and a learnable memory vector $\bm{\alpha}_l$ having a shape of $1 \times \mathcal{K}$, where $\mathcal{K}$ is the cardinality of the original learnable weights $\hat{w}_l$.
+The \layershortname~then incorporates the original layer and a learnable memory vector $\bm{\alpha}_l$ having a shape of $1 \times \mathcal{K}$, where $\mathcal{K}$ is the cardinality of the original learnable weights.
 The memory vector is meant to mask the learned weights $\hat{w}_l$ and filter the information reaching the following deeper layers.
 The parameters of $\bm{\alpha}_l$ are real numbers, which are squeezed into the interval $[0,1]$ by applying a sigmoid function.
-For the sake of simplicity, we will assume $\bm{\alpha}_l$ being in $[0,1]$ in the following sections.